Synkevych/flexpart-on-openstack/README.md

 ### Main tasks:

-1. Create a new instance in OpenStack with certain hardware characteristics and OS
+- [x] Create a new instance in OpenStack with certain hardware characteristics and OS
-2. Transfer the script to this machine
+- [] Transfer the script to this machine
-3. The script should download the weather forecast data to the instance
+- [x] The script should download the weather forecast data to the instance
-4. After loading the data, run the flexpart model and wait for the result
+- [x] After loading the data, run the flexpart model and wait for the result
-5. After the completion of the calculation, we transfer the result to the remote server
+- [] After the completion of the calculation, we transfer the result to the remote server
-6. Remove the virtual machine from OpenStack and free up resources for other tasks
+- [] Remove the virtual machine from OpenStack and free up resources for other tasks

 Script to run one instance: [launch_instance](launch_instance.sh)

 Script to run 100 instances: [run_multiple_instances](run_multiple_instances.sh)

+### Improving performance and speed of scripts

+- [x] All required scripts are located on ukrainian server www.env.kiew.ua
+- [] Create as OS image with flexpart properly installed
+- [] Upload the forecast to a separate location with the ability to access from all instances